tbm/homepage/content/debian/kirkwood/qnap/ts-219/faq.md

 <h3>Is there a recovery mode?</h3>

-Yes, all TS-21x devices have a recovery mode with which a firmware image can be written to flash.
+Yes, all TS-21x and TS-22x devices have a recovery mode with which a firmware image can be written to flash.
 This is useful in case there are problems during the installation or an upgrade of Debian.
 See the <a href = "../recovery/">recovery mode</a> page for more information.